MatthiasKebede/data-harvester/README.md

    python -m pytest
    ```

-3. Run the application directly (optional):
+3. Run the application directly (optional - you only need to use the tests):
    - Install and run `json-server`:
       ```bash
       npm install -g json-server